 Typically we may send you direct marketing communications and information about our products and services (or those of our financiers) that we consider may be of interest to you.
 These communications may be sent in various forms, including mail, SMS, fax and email or in the form of targeted content and offerings as described in section 9.

-You expressly acknowledge and agree that we may also share or disclose your personal information to other entities in the Carsales Network so that they may conduct direct marketing directly with you (for example in the manner described in described in section 9).
+You expressly acknowledge and agree that we may also share or disclose your personal information to other third party entities so that they may conduct direct marketing directly with you (for example in the manner described in described in section 9).

 8.2.
 How do I opt out of direct marketing communications?